zakiarsyad/js-function-without-magic/README.md

 # js-function-without-magic

-This is my reposiroty for basic javascript function that is created using only if-else and for with no build-in function
+javascript magic functions that are created using only `if-else` and `for` statement